StephenOTT/Camunda-Monitoring/README.md

 After making changes to the CamundaMonitoringMetrics.groovy file, you must restart the Camunda instance with the Camunda Monitoring Plugin for changes to take effect.

+For more configuration options on Camunda Run (such as disable Swagger UI, Web Apps, etc) see the [Camunda Docker Repo](https://github.com/camunda/docker-camunda-bpm-platform)

 # Prometheus Setup and Grafana Reporting

 Deploy any typical Prometheus/Grafana setup with Prometheus configuration as per [Spring Boot Actuator Docs](https://docs.spring.io/spring-boot/docs/current/reference/html/production-ready-features.html#production-ready-metrics-export-prometheus)